rbwendt/blender-add-mesh-fibonacci-sphere/README.md

 # blender-add-mesh-fibonacci-sphere
-Add a menu item under Addd Mesh to add a fibonacci sphere
+Adds a menu item under Add > Mesh to create a Fibonacci Sphere with an evenly distributed number of vertices.

 ![shows it working](Video.gif)